AbdulHadi117/LeetCodePractice/medium/Problem 2/README.md

 - `0` <= `Node.val` <= `9`
 - It is guaranteed that the list represents a number that does not have leading zeros.

+## Time Complexity

+The time complexity of the code is O(max(m, n)) where m and n are the lengths of the two linked lists.
+This is because the code iterates through the two lists once.

+## Space Complexity

+The space complexity of the code is O(max(m, n)) as well.
+This is because the code creates a new linked list with the same length as the longer of the two input linked lists.